 Stokes Croft & Gloucester Road

 This area feels very boho and is slightly north of the city.
-You’ll find hippy music venues-cum-cafes like The Canteen, as well as street art and independent shops.
+Here you’ll find unusual things to do in Bristol from hippy music venues-cum-cafes like The Canteen to street art and independent shops.
 The locals even rioted against the opening of a Tescos so you can guarantee this isn’t a chain-heavy high street.

 Just north of the area is Gloucester Road which is popular for its multicultural restaurants and eclectic nightlife.

 Redcliffe & Old Market